Nativization: Lexical change

 Semantic shift has occurred in a lot of Spanish words that have entered Cavite Chavacano as a result of nativization.
 For example, lenguaje in general Spanish which means ‘style of speech’ has shifted to ‘national language’.
 The word cuidado which means ‘caution’ can mean ‘will take charge of’ when combined with subject pronouns, such as yo cuidao ‘I’ll take care of it’.

 Syntactic change

 Due to the influence of Tagalog, Cavite Chavacano uses Verb-Subject-Object patterns unlike Spanish which uses Subject-Verb-Object patterns.

-Spanish: Ustedes enseñan a niños (SVO) para la escuela.

-English: You all teach children (SVO) for the school.

-Chavacano: Ta insinya ustedes na mga bata (VSO) para na eskwela.